XD-OB/Darkly/01_Bruteforce-Admin-Password/Ressources/explaination.md

 ## Fix

 - Use strong passwords
-- Ban the IP after several number of tries
+- Block the IP after several number of requests
 - Don't use GET requests in authentication
 - Make the user solve a captcha to avoid the use of bruteforce script